ploucandco/Ender5Plus/README.md

 5. Install ADXL345 with connections to the RPI, twisted cables: GND+MISO, 3.3V+MOSI, SCLK+CS and setup input shaping Used V2 mount from https://cults3d.com/en/3d-model/tool/creality-sprite-adxl345-mount
+  Got issues with enabling [mcu rpi] that I solved with section 2.6. od this tutorial
-6. 400mm MG12H Linear rails for Y: https://www.thingiverse.com/thing:3960105 or remix: https://www.thingiverse.com/thing:5380428
+7. 400mm MG12H Linear rails for Y: https://www.thingiverse.com/thing:3960105 or remix: https://www.thingiverse.com/thing:5380428
   with such end-stops: https://www.thingiverse.com/thing:3449917

-7. Control of a smart power socket via moonraker and tinytuya (https://github.com/jasonacox/tinytuya) or https://github.com/teejo75/mtghs -> that should enable to get rid of octoprint on my ender3v2 and further install Klipper on this one
+8. Control of a smart power socket via moonraker and tinytuya (https://github.com/jasonacox/tinytuya) or https://github.com/teejo75/mtghs -> that should enable to get rid of octoprint on my ender3v2 and further install Klipper on this one
 7. Install a ZeroPointModule (https://github.com/pkElectronics/ZeroPointModule) in order to have the RPI zero 2 inside the printer box with the 24V power supply from the printer.
 Maybe using this method for the serial connection: https://www.youtube.com/watch?v=QNxE_v5G_bg
 8. Command the always ON fan of the extruder and the always ON fan from the printer box via the PWMs of the ZeroPointModule
 9. Move the BL-Touch to have no Y offset